Saigauravp25/DamIt/README.md

   * Built User Interface for GameViewController and GameScene
   * Created necessary Types and Utilities
   * Devised and Implemented Level Encoding and Decoding Scheme for Ease of Level Creation and Storage
+  * Designed multiple Levels
+  * Added Constraints to all Views so the app can run on any device of any size (iPhone or iPad)

 ### Differences